 ATTENDANCE OF SUSPENDED CHILD'S PARENT/GUARDIAN (EC §48900.1, LC §230.7): The District Governing Board has adopted a policy authorizing teachers to require the parent/guardian of a pupil who has been suspended by a teacher, to attend a portion of a school day in the child's classroom.
 No employer may dismiss or in any manner discriminate against an employee for taking time off from work to comply with this requirement.

-Civility Policy (EC §44050): A written copy of the District's civility policy BP/AR 1314 is available on the District website at www.fjuhsd.org.
+CIVIL POLICY (EC §44050): A written copy of the District's civility policy BP/AR 1314 on employee interactions with pupils in its code of conduct is available here on the District website.

 PUPIL RECORDS